zacjactech/HNG_INTERSHIP/Stage Zero/Backend/README.md

 - User details are stored in-memory (reset when server restarts)
 - In production, consider using a database for persistent storage
-- Default user details are provided if no POST request is made
+- Default user details are provided by environment variables if no POST request is made
+- Environment variables allow for easy configuration without code changes
+- The `.env` file should never be committed to version control (already in .gitignore)